Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Preliminary definitions

-\cite{ghosh2013robust} extended this idea for independent but not identically distributed non-homogeneous data by considering a model family of distributions $\mathcal{F}_{i} = \{ f_{\theta, i} : \theta \in \Theta \}$ specific for each sample observation $i = 1, \dots n$ but parametrized by a common parameter $\theta$.
-In this case, the MDPDE is defined as

-Here, $\widehat{g}_{n,i}$ is a density estimate of the true density of the $i$-th observation, based on all the sample observations $X_1, \dots X_n$.
-As in the above, the MDPDE for this setup can be expressed as

-In \cite{ghosh2013robust} and~\cite{basu1998robust}, the authors have derived the asymptotic breakdown point of the MDPDE for the location parameter in a special class of models.
-They restricted their attention towards the model family of distribution of the form
+In \cite{basu1998robust} and~\cite{ghosh2013robust}, the authors have derived the asymptotic breakdown point of the MDPDE for the location parameter in a special class of models.
+They restricted their attention towards the model family of densities of the form

 where $l: \R \rightarrow \R$ is an arbitrary but known one-one function.
-Under such models, they derived the breakdown point of the MDPDE of the location parameter $\mu$ at the model distribution, while the scale parameter $\sigma$ was assumed to be fixed at $\sigma_0$; for example, $\sigma$ can be substituted with any suitable robust scale estimator.
-They also assumed that the true data generating density $g$ to be in the model family $\mathcal{F}$ (or $\mathcal{F}_i$ in case of independent non-homogeneous setup).
-They used a generalization of the argument used by~\cite{park2004minimum} to derive the asymptotic breakdown of these minimum divergence estimators, which turned out to be $1/2$ for the location parameter at the model.
+Under such models, they derived the breakdown point of the MDPDE of the location parameter $\mu$ to be equal to $1/2$ at the model density, while the scale parameter $\sigma$ was assumed to be fixed at $\sigma_0$; for example, $\sigma$ can be substituted with any suitable robust scale estimator.
+They also assumed that the true data generating density $g$ to reside in the model family $\mathcal{F}$.
+Our results will generalize beyond the model family given in~\eqref{eqn:model-simple}.

-\subsection{Minimum S-divergence Estimator}
+\subsection{Minimum S-divergence estimator}

-Taking this minimum divergence idea further, the power divergence of \cite{cressie1984multinomial} and the density power divergence of \cite{basu1998robust} have later been subsumed in a larger super-class of divergences called the ``S-divergence'' class; see \cite{ghosh2017generalized}.
-Note that, the DPD family (indexed by a single tuning parameter $\alpha$) introduced in~\eqref{eqn:dpd-divergence} connects the Kullback Leibler divergence ($\alpha \rightarrow 0$) with the squared $L_2$ distance ($\alpha = 1$).
-Similarly, the S-divergence family (indexed by two tuning parameters $\alpha$ and $\lambda$) connects the whole Cressie-Reed family of power divergences (PD) smoothly to the squared $L_{2}$ distance at the other end, but also contains the DPD class of divergences as a special case.
-The S-divergence between two densities $g$ and $f$ is defined as
+The power divergence of \cite{cressie1984multinomial} and the density power divergence of \cite{basu1998robust} have later been subsumed in a larger ``S-divergence'' class; see \cite{ghosh2017generalized}.
+The DPD family (indexed by an $\alpha$) connects the KL divergence ($\alpha = 0$) with the squared $L^2$ distance ($\alpha = 1$).
+Similarly, the S-divergence family (indexed by $\alpha$ and $\lambda$) connects the entire Cressie-Read family of power divergences (PD) smoothly to the squared $L^2$ distance at the other end but also contains the DPD class of divergences as a special case.
+Let, $M_{f}$ denote the integral $\int f^{1+\alpha}$ for an $L^{1+\alpha}$-integrable density function $f$.
+Then, the S-divergence between two densities $g$ and $f$ is defined as